zammad/zammad-admin-documentation/channels-email/advanced/fetchmail.rst

-Supported E-Mail headers for presorting
+Supported email headers for presorting
 =======================================

-Presorting based von E-Mail-Headers currently works for the following Ticket- and Article-Attributes.
+Presorting based on email headers currently works for the following Ticket- and Article-Attributes.

 Ticket attributes
 -----------------